 Each month, Pack 2214 holds a Pack meeting.
 The Pack meeting is a celebration of the Scout’s achievements through an awards presentation ceremony.
 Participation at Pack meetings is highly encouraged as attendance is the only way that a Scout will receive their awards.
 The Pack meeting also serves as a means to communicate important information to the parents and provide entertainment through a skit performed by the “Den of the month”.
 In addition to performing a skit, the “Den of the month” is responsible to assist with setup (arrive 20 minutes early to put out chairs) and clean-up (stay a few minutes after to put chairs away).
 Parents of Scout’s in the “Den of the month” will coordinate to provide 4-6 cakes for the monthly cake raffle.
 As you can imagine, this is popular with the kids.
 Expect to be “Den of the month” once a year.

 Pack 2214 participates in a number of events that promote community service.
-For example, Scouting for Food takes place each April where our Scouts collect food in the Cape St. Claire and Atlantis neighborhoods that will be donated to local food pantries.
-In July 2020 the Pack will have an opportunity to serve our own community by participating in a clean-up at the Cape St. Claire main beach.
+For example, Scouting for Food takes place each spring where our Scouts collect food in the Cape St. Claire and Atlantis neighborhoods that will be donated to local food pantries.